Autostronomy/AutoProf/README.md

 The steps below describe how to get AutoProf to run on an image that you provide.
 To run in batch mode for many images there isn't much to change, but that will be described later.

-1. Copy the *config.py.example* script to the directory with your image.
-And remove the *.example* part from the filename.
+1. Copy the *test_config.py* script from the AutoProf test directory to the directory with your image.
 1. In the config file, edit the following lines:
     ```python
     pixscale = # your image scale in arcsec/pix
     image_file = # filename of your image
     ```
+    and change any other options as they pertain to your image.
+If you aren't sure what to do, you can just remove an option from the config file.
+All that is truly needed to get started is *process_mode*, *pixscale*, and *image_file*.
 1. Run AutoProf on the configuration file:
     ```bash
     autoprof config.py